developer-zebra/developer-zebra-site/src/datawedge/8-2/guide/programmers-guides/ng-simulscan/index.md

 ## Overview

 [Document Capture](../../input/barcode/#documentselectiondocumentcapture), as part of [NextGen (NG) SimulScan](../../input/barcode/#nextgensimulscanconfiguration), is a data capture solution for retrieving data from documents, forms, and labels by scanning barcodes or capturing partial or entire documents as images.
-It relies on [templates](../../templatebuilder) to capture and process the data to be consumed by an application.
+It relies on <!--[templates](../../templatebuilder)-->templates to capture and process the data to be consumed by an application.

 -----

 ## Requirements

-* A Zebra TC51/TC56, TC55, TC70/TC75, TC70x/TC75x, TC8000 device running Android ??
+* See supported devices for Document Capture in the [Feature Matrtix](../../matrix).
 * Camera or supported 2D imager
-* DataWedge v8.0.28 or higher configured to access [NG SimulScan](../input/barcode/#nextgensimulscanconfiguration)
+* DataWedge v8.0.28 or higher configured to access [NG SimulScan](../../input/barcode/#nextgensimulscanconfiguration)
 * Device with [Mobility DNA license](/licensing), required for NG SimulScan's Document Capture feature

 -----